opencontainers/runc/README.md

 Development happens on GitHub for the spec.
 Issues are used for bugs and actionable items and longer discussions can happen on the [mailing list](#mailing-list).

-The specification and code is licensed under the Apache 2.0 license found in the `LICENSE` file of this repository.
+The specification and code is licensed under the Apache 2.0 license found in the [LICENSE](./LICENSE) file.

 ## Code of Conduct